Manzanar: Music

 Folk/country musician Tom Russell wrote "Manzanar", a song about the Japanese American incarceration, that was released on his album Box of Visions (1993).
 Laurie Lewis covered the song on her album Seeing Things (1998), adding the koto to her performance.
 The Asian American jazz fusion band Hiroshima has a song entitled "Manzanar", inspired by the incarceration, on its album The Bridge (2003).
 Hiroshima's song "Living in America", on its album titled East (1990), contains the phrase "I still remember Manzanar".
 Fort Minor's song "Kenji", from the album The Rising Tied (2005), tells the true story of Mike Shinoda's family including their experiences during their imprisonment at Manzanar.
 The band Channel 3 recorded a song titled "Manzanar" about the incarceration.

-Other
+American composer Steve Heitzeg's work "Green Hope After Black Rain (Symphony for the Survivors of Hiroshima, Nagasaki and the Manzanar Concentration Camp)" is a memorial to the victims of the 1945 atomic bombings of the two Japanese cities as well as the Manzanar camp.
+It includes percussion elements made from Hiroshima and Nagasaki trees as well as stones from Manzanar.
+It was premiered in 2022 by the Saint Paul Civic Symphony in Minnesota.